vonKarsteine/Project-MScEng/README.md

 HKU DASE7099 dissertation.
 Three contributions sit on top of a conventional ordinal-classification
-baseline: **RCKF**, which recasts multimodal fusion as a Bayesian measurement update so the model estimates *per case* how far the volumetric evidence can be trusted; **C-MODES**, which learns from out-of-fold predictions alone when to route a case away from the default model and, crucially, when not to; and a **deployment QAT** stage that distils the FP32 composite into a mixed-precision student under a six-term objective, so the quantized model inherits the teacher's cross-modal trust policy rather than merely its answers.
-The repository's product is *evidence*, not a model: reproducible result records, statistical validation, and a demo deployment a reviewer can run.
+baseline: **RCKF**, which recasts multimodal fusion as a Bayesian measurement update so the model estimates *per case* how far the volumetric evidence can be trusted; **C-MODES**, which learns from out-of-fold predictions alone when to route a case away from the default model and when not to; and a **deployment QAT** stage that distils the FP32 composite into a mixed-precision student under a six-term objective, so the quantized model inherits the teacher's cross-modal trust policy rather than merely its answers.

 ## Repository map